Wooden Skull Headdress

 "CUR" at the beginning of an image file name means that the image was created by a curatorial staff member.
 These study images may be digital point-and-shoot photographs, when we don\'t yet have high-quality studio photography, or they may be scans of older negatives, slides, or photographic prints, providing historical documentation of the object.

-The object, in the shape of a skull, was carved from a single, hollowed out piece of wood.
-Its lower jaw is missing.
-With four nails, the skull, without its lower jaw, was attached to a metal disk with a dome-shaped center.
-The object is in stable and fair condition.
+Condition: The work is in stable and fair condition.
 There is a repaired crack on the proper left side of the back of the skull as well as a repaired splinter at the proper right side of the lower edge.
 At the top of the skull on the proper right side, there is a large circular wooden plug.

 Not every record you will find here is complete.
 More information is available for some works than for others, and some entries have been updated more recently.
 Records are frequently reviewed and revised, and we welcome